Step by Step Guide

 A first look at the data with the "Trends and Distributions" cockpit

-Visplore offers several starting points, hereafter called analysis cockpits to address different analyses directly without setup effort.
-For this demo data, the first cockpit "Trends and Distributions" is immediately started.
+Visplore offers several starting points, called cockpits to address different analyses directly without setup effort.
+For this demo data, the first cockpit "Trends and Distributions" is automatically started.

-- The time series view shows the selected time series as line graph.
+- The time series plot shows the selected time series as line graph.

-- The lower right view shows the value distirbutions of the selected time series in other representation, such as a value histogram, and others.
+- The lower right view shows the value distribution of the selected time series, in the form of a value histogram, and others.